 Pennant Number Changes

-The pennant number of HMAS Derwent was initially F22 in 1964.
-This was later changed to DE22, with the prefix standing for Destroyer Escort.
+The pennant number of HMAS Derwent was initially F22 on commissioning in April 1964.
+This was later briefly changed to DE22, with the prefix standing for Destroyer Escort, before reverting back to F22.
 On 1 January 1969, the Royal Australian Navy adopted the numbering practice used by the US, Canadian and Pakistan Navies, removing the pennant number letter prefix from its ships' hulls.
 Derwent's pennant number thus became 49.

 On 23 April 1964, at Williamstown Naval Dockyard, Melbourne, Derwent was officially accepted by the Minister for the Navy, Mr Chaney.
 Following inspections and trials, Derwent was commissioned into the Royal Australian Navy on 30 April 1964 in the time-honoured way: a parade of the ship's company, inspection of the Guard of Honour, prayers, the reading of the Commissioning Warrant by the ship's Commanding Officer, CMDR RC Swan, and the marching aboard of the ship's company.

 Derwent is the modern spelling of the Celtic word meaning "clear water".
 She was named after the Derwent River in Tasmania, and was the first RAN ship to be equipped with an operational guided missile system, the Seacat, which would provide a capability out to 5000 yards.
 The Navy News reporter at the time was obviously impressed by the technology involved.
 The 29 May 1964 edition carried the following information about Derwent's missile system:

 "The Seacat guided missile supplied to the Royal Australian Navy as part of Australia's modernization programme, provides the RAN with one of the most effective close range ant-aircraft systems yet envisaged.